AnySat: One Earth Observation Model for Many Resolutions, Scales, and Modalities: Method

 where $\tau$ is a temperature parameter, and $\langle \cdot, \cdot \rangle$ denotes the cosine similarity between embeddings.

 \paragraph{Joint Embedding Predictive Architecture.} We adapt the JEPA self-supervised learning framework~\cite{assran2023self} to the context of multimodal Earth Observation.
 Avoiding reconstruction in pixel space is particularly beneficial for EO data, which can be heavily influenced by factors such as weather, time of day, or acquisition angle.
 Reconstructing in latent space allows us to learn more consistent and semantically meaningful features.
-The training process proceeds as follows: \begin{compactitem} \item \textbf{Patch Dropping.} We apply JEPA's multi-block masking strategy by randomly selecting five rectangular regions on the tile.
+The training process proceeds as follows: \begin{compactitem} \item \textbf{Patch Dropping.} We apply JEPA's masking strategy by randomly selecting five rectangular regions on the tile.
 Let $\bDrop \subset \bP$ be the set of patches intersected by these rectangles, and $\bar{\bDrop} = \bP \setminus \bDrop$ the remaining patches.
 We drop all the student's tokens $f_{p,\Student}^m$ for patches $p \in \bDrop$. \item \textbf{Modality \& Temporal Masking:} We randomly mask a subset $\bMask \subset \bar{\bDrop} \times \bM$ of the remaining tokens, ensuring that at least one modality per patch remains unmasked.
 Masked token embeddings are replaced with a fixed value $f^{\text{mask}} \in \mathbb{R}^E$, which is learned as a parameter of the network.
-We also randomly mask $50$\% of the timestamps of all time series. \item \textbf{Combiner:} We add positional encodings to all tokens and input them to the student's combiner $\Combiner_\Student$, producing multimodal embeddings $f^{\star}_{p,\Student}$ for $p \in \bar{\bDrop}$:
+We also randomly mask $50$\% of the timestamps of all time series. \item \textbf{Combiner:} We input all tokens (masked or not) to the student's combiner $\Combiner_\Student$, producing multimodal embeddings $f^{\star}_{p,\Student}$ for all $p \in \bar{\bDrop}$:

 \item \textbf{Predictor:} We replace each dropped patch $p \in \bDrop$ with a fixed value $f^{\text{drop}} \in \mathbb{R}^E$.
 We add positional encodings to all tokens (including the dropped ones) and input them to the predictor $\Predictor_\Student$, yielding embeddings $f^{\star}_{p,\text{pred}}$ for all patches $p \in \bP$: